 The underwriters propose to offer the Units and Pre-funded Units offered by us to the public at the public offering price per respective Unit and Pre-funded Unit set forth on the cover of this prospectus.
-In addition, the underwriters may offer some of the Units to other securities dealers at such price less a concession of up to \$0.0525 per Unit.
+In addition, the underwriters may offer some of the Units and Pre-funded Unit to other securities dealers at such price less a concession of up to \$ per Unit and \$ per Pre-funded Unit.